 Trading of the Group since the Company's IPO continues to be in line with the Directors' expectations.
-The potential of the Group's technology enables the Directors to view the future with confidence ahead of receipt of the anticipated FDA-approval for its drug-device combination product and the exploitation of the addressable markets for the Group's technology.
+The potential of the Group's technology enables the Directors to view the future with confidence as the Company focuses on commercialisation of XENOVIEW.